sergeyklay/clusterium/docs/source/methodological_framework.rst

 **Algorithm Overview:**

-The Dirichlet Process clustering algorithm in Clusterium follows these key steps:
+The DP clustering algorithm in Clusterium follows these key steps:

 1. **Embedding Generation**: Transform documents into normalized vector representations using a pretrained language model.